Skip to main content

 Seeing multiple “For Sale” signs on the same street should raise concerns.

-This may point to rising HOA fees, declining schools, safety concerns, or upcoming commercial development.
-Talk to neighbors, check local forums, and research planned zoning changes to understand why owners may be leaving at the same time.
+This may point to rising HOA fees, changes in school funding, test scores, or district ratings, changes in local crime statistics or public safety reports, or upcoming commercial development.
+Talk to neighbors, check local forums, and research planned zoning changes to understand why owners may be leaving at the same time

 3. Excessive Use of Air Fresheners